joelbarton-io/JS225/studyGuide/modules.md

 # modules

-- softare programs are large and complex
+- softare programs are large and increasingly complex
 - having everything inside a single file leads to problems for individual developers and teams

-## some problems that modules help to alleviate
+## some problems that modules can help to alleviate

 - code "entanglement" wherein code that was once simple when it was first written, over the years with different people working on a codebase, becomes entangled and difficult to understand
 - code that is harder to comprehend at a glance as a result of the entanglement is harder to maintain